HewlettPackard/swarm-learning/examples/reverse-proxy/README.md

 1. Reverse proxy examples use NGINX and BIND9 as custom Docker images to build it.
 Both of these images use Ubuntu 22.04 as the base image, along with some image-specific apt-get packages.
 Make sure these packages and images are downloaded properly while running the scripts within these examples.

 2. Before running these examples, make sure APLS is already running.
-Also, ensure wheel file with its symbolic link are placed under the `lib` directory.
+Also, ensure wheel file is under the `lib` directory.

 3. Reverse proxy examples runs the containers with fixed IP addresses.
 This is needed because we pre-configure the Nginx with IP addresses of SWARM containers before they start.
 For a default bridge networks there are more chances of IP conflicts or the docker command will not consider the ip passed.
 Hence it is recommended to create a seperate non-default(custom) bridge network to start contianers with predefined IP addresses.